Cultivate Africa's Future (CultiAF)

 WRENmedia also tweeted live from the one day conference to stimulate a conversation using the hashtag #CultiAF.
 This coverage generated over 20,000 impressions in one day in addition to coverage provided by IDRC.

 Stories from the field

-With working with the projects on their six month updates, we have developed a series of ‘Stories from the field’ with our correspondents in Kenya, Malawi, Uganda, Zambia and Zimbabwe.
+Whilst working with the projects on their six-month updates, gender outcome stories and end of project briefs, a series of ‘Stories from the field’ has been developed with our correspondents in Malawi, Kenya, Uganda, Zambia and Zimbabwe:

-- IPS - Aflatoxins: Poisoning health and trade in sub-Saharan Africa
+- Aflatoxins: Poisoning Health and Trade in Sub-Saharan Africa